 In the online context, a ‘zeitgeist’ is an idea or image that is iconic of a particular moment.
 If we accept this definition, we could infer that social media is a constant generator of zeitgeist.
 You could also talk about the advent of memes as a significant zeitgeist, almost a new form of communication or language.

 When discussing online zeitgeist, you could also refer to the particular moods or spirit that are felt by internet users.
 On the one hand, tapping into the ‘zeitgeist’ is fun, fresh, exciting, trendy, #now.
 It’s a river flowing downstream and we’re along for the ride.
 It’s belonging, identifying, relating, having something to talk about with friends, a common cultural language.

 On the other hand – and this is where it gets dark – it seems to get exclusionary.
 A significant example of how this cynicism can manifest itself is in so-called echo chambers fostered by shared opinions and – more likely – social media giants’ algorithms.
 We’re all being put in a room with people like ourselves to keep us happy and interested, and reinforce existing beliefs and habits.

-We cannot ignore the times the internet managed to bring people together, or call attention to important issues whether they be in our back yard or across the globe.
+We cannot ignore the times the internet managed to bring people together or call attention to important issues whether they be in our backyard or across the globe.
 We are experiencing a slew of historical events that seem more like science fiction than reality, and that are certainly catapulting us out of our comfort zones.

 Food for thought: The digital world is destined for an overhaul, but who leads it, and how can we as individuals initiate that change?
 Or, do we leave it all up to AI?